Whole House Humidifier Pros and Cons: Everything You Need to Know

 HVAC Central Whole House Humidifiers

-HVAC central whole house humidifiers attach to your ductwork near your furnace or indoor air handler.
+Whole house humidifiers attach to your ductwork near your furnace or indoor air handler.
 The specific installation location depends on the humidifier model, but they are usually installed before or after the furnace filter.
-Newer humidifiers have a powered fan evenly spreading humidity throughout the duct system.
+Newer humidifiers have a powered fan that evenly spreads humidity throughout the duct system.

 Many humidifiers will activate after the heating system is turned on.
 They’re usually automatically managed by a humidistat, which functions similarly to a thermostat but monitors humidity instead of temperature.